feelixe/astro-typesafe-routes/apps/docs/src/pages/4.0.0/documentation/usage/_link.md

 ## Astro Link

-Replace your standard links with the Link component from astro-typesafe-routes for type-safe navigation.
+Replace your standard links with the Link component from astro-typesafe-routes for typesafe navigation.
 Simply import it and use it with route parameters for a seamless experience.

 ```jsx
 ---